ahippert/eeg-missing-data/README.md

 		conda env list

+To reproduce the classification accuracy results (figures 2 and 3 of the paper):

+1. Go to the `simulations/` folder, then run:

+		python -m pdb demo_P300_dataset.py

-5. Then run (results will be stored in a .pkl file):
+Let it run (can take a while).
+Results will be stored in a file called `accuracies.pkl`.

-		python -m pdb classification_example.py

-6. Plot the results:
+If time is your enemy, a file of the same name is already there.

+2. To plot the results, go to `utils/`, then run:

 		python plot.py

-7. Compute p-values:

-		python statistical_test.py